anazhaw/Bio-SODA/README.md

 This repository is a self-contained resource allowing you to setup your own installation of Bio-SODA and test it on a sample knowledge graph that describes Persons and Companies they work for.

-To start with, install MySQL locally and create a new database, for example, `sample_index`.
+To start with, install [MySQL server](https://dev.mysql.com/downloads/mysql/) if needed.
+Create a new database, for example, `sample_biosoda_index`.
 The MySQL user for this database should have sufficient rights to create new tables, because the inverted index will be stored in 2 newly created tables at runtime.

-Next, install Java if needed and make sure to set JAVAHOME in the [set-vars.sh](https://github.com/anazhaw/bio-soda/blob/master/set-vars.sh#L9) script and in the [config.sh](https://github.com/anazhaw/bio-soda/blob/master/scripts/config.sh#L9) script.
+Next, install Java if needed.
+Download or clone the Bio-SODA repository and make sure to set JAVAHOME in the [set-vars.sh](https://github.com/anazhaw/bio-soda/blob/master/set-vars.sh#L9) script and in the [config.sh](https://github.com/anazhaw/bio-soda/blob/master/scripts/config.sh#L9) script.

 Bio-SODA uses the Stanford coreNLP tools.
 For this purpose the models library needs to be downloaded from the official website [here](http://nlp.stanford.edu/software/stanford-english-corenlp-2016-10-31-models.jar) and added to the [lib/](https://github.com/anazhaw/bio-soda/blob/master/lib/) folder.